 The Element of ReliefPart of that running is finding ways to achieve temporary relief.
 Temporary pain relief is the hallmark of Western Society.

-So our love life is a mess, and we go out partying, drugging, screwing, and drinking.
+If our love life is a mess, then we go out partying, drugging, screwing, and drinking.
 Of course, the next morning feels terrible, so we find something else to make us feel better (often more drugs or pain relievers).
 The amount of pain and suffering we are storing inside of us, however, is growing because of these unhealthy pain relief mechanisms.
 This only adds to the required inner clean-up we need to do.

 The Element of ReleaseWhere relief can only be supplied when life goes according to what you want, release arises from within.
 So life can still be difficult and uncomfortable, but it doesn't matter.
 The deeper the release of a core issue, the more you naturally are unperturbed by whatever the external world is doing (and trust me, the external world will not cease to be perturbing, annoying, or painful any time soon).

 Fanning the Flames of Your LiberationYou cannot know the intensity of this process until you have felt it, and each issue is different and requires its own intensity.
 It's always changing.
 It doesn't matter if you've met an element of fear a hundreds of times.
 Each time it arises anew, it seems to require a different quality of love and presence, and it often brings with it different qualities of discomfort.
-I can't tell you how uncomfortable I have been.
 I have truly been humbled to see the many levels and depth of fear and self-loathing that have been caked instead of me, but the release and liberation from much of it is equally extraordinary.
 I can only give you ideas of what it feels like, and as I've released more and more, I am getting quite comfortable feeling truly good and healthy on the inside instead of the discontent, restlessness, and stuckness that were with me for most of my life.

 You too can do this.
 Some of you already are.
 Some of you know how wonderful it is to release issues, and this often makes spiritual healing even a little addicting.
 It can turn into a self improvement trap, but for the sake of this post, let's stay focused on what intentions and love are required to fan the flames and build an appropriate intensity to help you free yourself.

 Identification of the Activated IssueKnowing yourself requires an active engagement with the process of knowing yourself.
 If you just want to know how to feel good all the time, then you are not engaged.
 Life doesn't feel good all the time; I wish it did.
 To truly know ourselves means that we delve into the pain and the joy within us.
 It means we go into why we do the things we do and why we think the way we think.
-This is a very helpful psychological introspection, and of course, psychologist, therapists, and psychiatrists are particularly helpful practitioners who can offer valuable insight in addition to you own.
+This is a very helpful psychological introspection, and of course, psychologists, therapists, and psychiatrists are particularly helpful practitioners who can offer valuable insight in addition to you own.
 This is also where I encourage people to journal.
 It isn't so much about writing down what things have happened or what you have done.
 It is more important to begin to understand the how and the why.
-How you co-created a difficult relationship or a difficult job is more important than complaining that your love doesn't do what you want or that your job sucks.
+How you co-created a difficult relationship or a difficult job situation is more important than complaining that your love doesn't do what you want or that your job sucks.
 Leave the whiner/complainer at the door.
 They're not helping.

 The more you understand yourself, the more you can identify what is activating (or upsetting) you.
 This is where we have a sacred pause.
 Because we are so trained to jump to conclusions, take actions to runaway or drive-away discomfort, and otherwise react without thinking, pausing is crucial.
-Take a few deep breaths and ask yourself, "Why are you uncomfortable?"
+Take a few deep breaths, and ask yourself, "Why are you uncomfortable?"

 This is the start.
 You may never have thought this way, so you probably won't have very good answers to this initial question.
 As you drill down, I've found that the next question is something like, "And why is this a problem?"